 What is intuitive to a man in a relationship is not what is intuitive to a woman

-I was all like ‘have you been living under a rock?’ and he was like: ‘what are you talking about?’
+I was all like ‘Haha, have you been living under a rock?!’

-A man withdrawing from the relationship doesn’t have to cause you suffering.
+However, a man withdrawing from the relationship doesn’t have to cause you that suffering.
 Your suffering comes from the meaning you give it when a man withdraws.

 To help you understand why, let me ask you a few questions: